ReadAlongs/Studio-Web/README.md

 Here is the quick recipe to spin up the ReadAlongs Studio Web app locally.

 ```
-# Clone and install the Studio CLI in a Python environment and make sure it's activated:
+# Clone the Studio CLI (backend):
 git clone https://github.com/ReadAlongs/Studio.git
+# Commands below assume the CLI folder is called "Studio", please do not rename
 cd Studio
-# First create a python environment with conda or venv, activate it, and then run:
+# Create a Python 3.8+ environment with uv or venv and activate it.
+# Install the Studio CLI with its `api` dependencies:
-pip install -e .
+pip install -e '.[api]'
 cd ..

-# Clone and install the Studio-Web monorepo:
+# Clone the Studio-Web front-end monorepo:
 git clone https://github.com/ReadAlongs/Studio-Web.git
 cd Studio-Web
+# Using Node.js 20+, install Studio-Web:
 npm install

 # Run all the servers